 As the term suggests, this form of analytical effort is based on precise data.
 By looking at price movements over a certain period, traders aim to identify regularities – patterns they can use for prediction.
 The method is based on the premise that all trends eventually repeat themselves.
 Any such patterns are known as signals.

-Thus, the objective of technical analysis is to foresee future movements by looking at previous data.
+Thus, the objective of technical analysis is to foresee future movements for example, via forex signals telegram, by looking at previous data.
 Traders who prefer the approach reject randomness.
 To them, everything happens for a reason that is predictable.

 The arsenal of an analyst includes multiple visual aids.
 These are charts representing price and volume.
 Players try to foresee the most lucrative entry and exit points for each trade.
 A solid strategy will help you spot trends and determine their strength.
 Generally, you will be looking at: